jdkang/octopus.deploy.infrastructure.tests/readme.md

 - PS variable (`$var`) within scope
 - Environment Variable (e.g. `setx`, `$ENV:`, TeamCity params, etc)
   - Locally set with `.\devenv\Set-OctopusApiTestEnv.ps1`

+## Environment / Requirements
+Tested with:
+- Powershell v5.1 (though Pester may work with PS Core)
+- Windows + .NET 4.5+ (though one _could_ try swapping out the `Octopus.Client` to the .ENT Core version)

+It's very possible this might work with Dotnet Core and Linux/MacOS -- but it has not been tested.

 ## Required Values
  - `OctopusUrl`